 Gina Rinehart may well be one of the few females who has carved a place among the top leaders in Australia’s mining industry.

-Her company has made Gina the richest person (and female entrepreneur) in Australia, as of February 2021 with a personal fortune of A$36.28 billion.
+Her company has made Gina the richest person (and female entrepreneur) in Australia, as of January 2024.

 Other notable female entrepreneurs: